laobubu/HyperMD/docs/index.md

 require([
   'codemirror/lib/codemirror',
-  'hypermd/ai1',  // If you doesn't want ai1 (all in one) build, see demo/index.js
+  'hypermd/everything',  // Want to tailor and pick components?
+Please see demo/index.js

   // Load these modes if you want highlighting ...
   "codemirror/mode/htmlmixed/htmlmixed", // for embedded HTML